-A guide for Muslims celebrating Ramadan during the pandemic
+A guide for Muslims observing Ramadan during the pandemic

 (CNN)This week, Muslims across the United States will begin observing another pandemic Ramadan.